berrylvz/dora_dataflow_editor/README.md

 # Dora Dataflow Editor
 The Dora Dataflow Editor is a visual dataflow editing tool built with React.
 It allows users to create, configure, and export dataflow diagrams through a graphical interface.

+Note: The browser may not display the text properly in dark mode.
+Please switch to light mode.

 ## Demo
 https://berrylvz.github.io/dora_dataflow_editor/